 While Tack and Yum Yum are consulting the Witch, the Thief is trying to get a giant ruby on a tower by flying with palm frond wings.
 He ends up crashing into the Witch.
 But since the American version eliminates nearly all the footage of the Witch, the Thief's fate is left literally up in the air.

 The American Version cuts out the Mighty One-Eye's death and even has him still alive when his machine collapses, because in the background you can hear him say "MY MACHINE!"
-But Tack later says "King One Eye was defeated for all eternity", which could only happen if he was dead...
-I guess we'll assume he was on top of his machine as it burned, and was trapped with no way out and burned to death.
+But Tack later says "King One Eye was defeated for all eternity", which could only happen if he was dead... so apparently the audience is supposed to assume he was on top of his machine as it burned, and was trapped with no way out and burned to death.

 When the supers are forced into retirement, the existing villains seem to disappear as well, and it's never explained what happened to them.
 It may be that the government did keep some of the supers fighting the good fight without the flashy codenames and costumes... just not the easily recognizable headliners like Mr. Incredible, of course.
 Or the military could take over.
 There was at least one fan fiction that explored that mouse, suggesting that at least some of the old villains joined the private sector.

-Early on in WALL•E (2008), we learn that the Axiom was only one of a large number of ships used to evacuate the Earth.
+Early on in Wall E (2008), you learn that the Axiom was only one of a large number of ships used to evacuate the Earth.
 "BnL Starliners leaving each day!"
-But we never find out what happened to the other ships, or the (presumably) huge number of people that lived on them.
+But you never find out what happened to the other ships, or the (presumably) huge number of people that lived on them.

 The Tale of Despereaux (2008).
-What the hell happened to the weird guy made out of fruits and vegetables after Despereaux left him to rescue the princess?
+What happened to the weird guy made out of fruits and vegetables after Despereaux left him to rescue the princess?
 Did the rats eat him?
 Was he just left there to rot?
-Or was he just a part of the chef and mouses' collective imagination?

-In Duck And Cover, the monkey with the firecracker seems to be a suicide bomber, since he's nowhere to be seen after the explosion and the tree is destroyed.
+In Duck And Cover (1952), the monkey with the firecracker seems to be a suicide bomber, since he's nowhere to be seen after the explosion and the tree is destroyed.
 Either he jumped away at the last minute or there are several monkeys.

 The Evil Chancellor never becomes important to the story and just disappears after Columbus's meeting with the King.